Roald Bradstock: Timeline

 In February 2018, Bradstock was introduced to all the IOC members at the 132nd IOC Session in PyeongChang, South Korea at the 2018 Winter Olympic Games as the "Olympic Picasso" by Olympic Museum Director Francis Gabet.
-He then spoke for 5 minutes about the first ever Olympic Art project called "#OlympicArt" that he developed and was going to implement in the coastal Olympic athletes village in Gangneung throughout the 17 days of the 2018 Winter Olympic Games.
+He then spoke for five minutes about the first ever Olympic Art project called "#OlympicArt" that he developed and was going to implement in the coastal Olympic athletes village in Gangneung throughout the 17 days of the 2018 Winter Olympic Games.

+In 2025 the American Sport Art Museum & Archives (ASAMA), hosted an art exhibition titled "Unstoppable" by award winning Sports Artist Steven Lester.
+Bradstock was the subject of one of paintings for the 12-piece solo exhibition under the heading "The Olympic Picasso".
+The other eleven other paintings subjects were Jessie Owens, Michael Phelps, Simone Biles, Derek Redmond, Keri Strug, Eric Moussambani, Alice Coachman, Yusra Mardini, Brody Malone, Im Dong Hyun and Lopez Lomong.